 Curves are a common feature of most block paving.
 The small unit size lends itself perfectly to constructing curves, arcs and circles, which give a pavement a more organic look than does regular geometric shapes such as triangles and rectangles.

-In practice, it's very simple to construct arcs of more than about 5 metres radius using full blocks.
+In practice, it's relatively simple to construct arcs of more than about 5 metres radius using full blocks.

 The relevant British Standard BS7533:3 allows for a maximum joint width of 5mm.